bcongdon/corral/README.md

 ## Examples

 Every good MapReduce framework needs a WordCount™ example.
-Here's how to write word count in corral:
+Here's how to write a "word count" in corral:

 ```golang
 type wordCount struct{}